christophihl/startupengineer/content/_repos/dat_sci_2/01_intro_r.md

 ---

 {{% alert warning %}}
-If you already participated in the first course ("Business Data Science Basics") you can skip the first part and jump right into "Mattermost".
+If you already participated in the first course ("Business Data Science Basics") you can skip the first part and jump right to the section "Mattermost".
 {{% /alert %}}

 <!-- R-Logo and RStudio-Logo -->